JoaoLopesF/SerialDebug/README.md

   To reproduce it, just upload the advanced example, and call function 8 (just command: f 8) to run all benchmarks of serial.

+  Now (>= 0.9.74) __SerialDebug__ have a mode mininum,
+  for boards with low memory to program, as Arduino UNO, if this mode is set, SerialDebug only show messages, no extra functions or processing

-  In future versions will more otimized, for CPU and memory
+  In future versions, the __SerialDebug__ will more otimized, for CPU and memory

 - It is good for __any__ Arduino